ErenEmreK/price_prediction/README.md

 # Stock Price Prediction with LSTM
 Includes LSTM models that predicts prices for a stock based on time-step sequences, trained based on  20 years of data of **Open, High, Low, Close, Adj Close and Volume** values for a company.
-(I added one model that only use Close prices since it reduces noise and gives pretty decent results, around 0.
-00078 MSE.)
+(I added one model that only use Close prices since it reduces noise and gives pretty decent results, with MSE of **0.00013706025492865592**.)
 It also shows predicting models accuracy difference between monthly seperated dataset and daily one.
 (One model uses monthly data whereas other uses daily.)
 # Recommendations from Analysts
 Since ML models can not be of use when forecasting the future price for a stock share due to vast vagueness of financial markets, i made a silly project using Yfinance's recommendation method out of curiosity.